rblack42/GraphicsLib/documentation/InstallingHomebrew.rst

     $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-Once this completes, you should run these commands to make sure your system is read to "brew" the latest verisons of the software.
+Once this completes, you should run these commands to make sure your system is read to "brew" the latest versions of the software.

 ..  code-block:: text

     $ brew update
     $ brew doctor

-You should see a message telling you the tool ir ready for use.
+You should see a message telling you the tool is ready for use.

+..  vim:filetype=rst spell: